archiloque/tyrano_dsl/README.md

 ## How the thing works

-The tool works like a two passes compiler :
+The tool works like a two passes compiler:
 - the first pass validates the syntax, the entry point is in `parser.rb`
 - the second generate the content, the entry point is in `writer.rb`
 - the content is applied to disk